Michaelangel007/blog/README.md

 Hmmm, I don't know about you **but being tracked to that deep level that creeps the hell out of me.**

-I'm not exactly sure if that the kind of world I want to live in -- where a single company (*) has this much information over an individual.
+I'm not exactly sure if that is the kind of world I want to live in -- where a single company (*) has this much information over an individual.

 (*)  I'm NOT saying Apple is any better -- but so far they haven't played their hand like Google has.

-Are there any laws to guarantee Google doesn't abuse this consolidation of information (power) ?
+Are there any laws to guarantee Google doesn't abuse this consolidation of information (power)?

 What does this have to do with Microsoft?